pablorcruh/devops_jenkins_digitalocean_terraform/README.md

    ssh root@droplet_ip_address -i server_keys/id_rsa
 ```

-Then you can get the jenkins access key login into the container
+Then you can get the jenkins access key login into the container and start installation

 ```
-   docker-compose logs -f jenkins
+   docker logs -f jenkins
 ```